Rubics-Xuan/IVG/README.md

 If you use our data or model in your work or find it is helpful, please cite the corresponding paper:

 ```
-@article{wang2023unveiling,
+@article{wang2024beyond,
   title={Unveiling Parts Beyond Objects: Towards Finer-Granularity Referring Expression Segmentation},
-  author={Wang, Wenxuan and Yue, Tongtian and Zhang, Yisi and Guo, Longteng and He, Xingjian and Wang, Xinlong and Liu, Jing},
+  author={Wang, Wenxuan and Zhang, Yisi and He, Xingjian and Yan, Yichen and Zhao, Zijia and Wang, Xinlong and Liu, Jing},
-  journal={arXiv preprint arXiv:2312.08007},
+  journal={arXiv preprint arXiv:2402.11265},
-  year={2023}
+  year={2024}
 }
 ```